 Employees may be tested for drug or alcohol use when there is reasonable suspicion that an employee is using or has been under the influence of drugs or alcohol.

-Random Drug Testing

-All employees employed in safety-sensitive positions shall participate in random drug testing which will be conducted on a neutral selection basis with all employees having an equal chance of being selected.

 Board Contracted Facility

 Drug screening shall be conducted by a Board approved, independent, certified laboratory utilizing recognized techniques and procedures.
 The contract with such facility shall specify the substances to be tested for which will be: